andersfylling/disgord/README.md

 Disgord has complete implementation for Discord's documented REST API.
 It lacks comprehensive testing, although unit-tests have been created for several of the Disgord REST implementations.
 The socketing is not complete, but does support all event types that are documented (using both channels and callbacks).

-Note that caching is yet to be implemented.
-Versions from v0.5.1 and below, had caching to some degree, but was scrapped once a complete rework of the project structure was done.

 Disgord does not utilize reflection, except in unit tests and unmarshalling/marshalling of JSON.
 But does return custom error messages for some functions which can be type checked in a switch for a more readable error handling as well potentially giving access to more information.

 To get started see the examples in [docs](docs/examples)